And Develop a Healthy Stress Response

 The vagus nerve is involved in many bodily functions.
-When it’s stimulated, it increases the vagal tone, resulting in slower breathing and heart rate, and a calm nervous system.
+When it’s stimulated, it increases the vagal tone, resulting in slower breathing and heart rate, and a more regulated nervous system.

 And it doesn’t stop there, the vagus nerve is also involved in mental health.

 When stimulated, the vagus nerve can help to better regulate your emotions, allowing you to experience more empathy, compassion, a sense of calm, and can even help with navigating life’s challenges overall with more ease.